Axlefublr/axlefublr.github.io/content/harp/index.md

 # harp actions

-Let's start looking into what a harp implementation ends up looking like on a more practical scale, now that we have the main concepts understood.
+Let's start looking into what a harp implementation ends up looking like on a more practical scale, now that we have the main concepts understood. \
+I'll be showcasing the harp implementation I have in my [helix fork](https://github.com/Axlefublr/helix), but the ideas are quite flexible and can be implemented into other editors and various programs.

 The main idea of how harp is practically useful is via “harp action”s. \
 Each harp action has a “set” and a “get” method. \